SamedYalcin/MRAD/README.md

 # How to reconstruct
 * Extract the masks in to a folder.
 * Create another folder with the same structure and download the originals to that folder.
 This will be the source folder.
-* Create third folder with the smae structure.
+* Create third folder with the same structure.
 This will be the destination folder.
-* Enter the path in the code and run.
+* Enter the paths in `reconstruct.py` and run.

 # How to open the URLs quickly
 * Download the `urls.txt` file.